 Dysfunction in lymphocyte cytotoxicity has been denoted a hallmark of ME/CFS (42).
 Apart from perforin deficiency, the majority of the molecularly defined defects in lymphocyte cytotoxicity arise from aberrances cytotoxic granule exocytosis (19).
 Parallel valuation of T cell and NK cell responses can increase sensitivity for the identification of primary defects in cytotoxic granule exocytosis (23).
 Furthermore, NK cells can be activated through multiple co-activating receptor combinations (43).
 Thus, potential selective defects in specific receptor signaling pathways may only be identified through comprehensive screening of different stimulations.
 For these reasons, the exocytic capacity of specific CD8+ T cell and NK cell subsets from ME/CFS patients was investigated following multiple different stimuli.
 PBMC were thawed and rested overnight in complete medium.
 The cells were subsequently stimulated with medium alone, P815 cells, P815 cells supplemented with anti-CD3 antibody (clone S4.1), P815 cells supplemented with anti-CD16 or with anti-CD226 (DNAM-1) and anti-CD244 (2B4) antibodies, K562 cells, Raji cells, Raji cells supplemented with Rituximab (inducing NK cell antibody-dependent cellular cytotoxicity).
 After 4 h, the cells were surface stained with antibodies to lineage markers, as well as CD107a, and analyzed by flow cytometry.
 No significant differences were seen between the patients and the controls for any of the subsets or stimulations (Figure 2A).
 Moreover, in a follow-up experiment in the Oslo substudy with a similar setup, but where only P815, P815 with anti-CD3 (clone UCHT.1), P815 cells supplemented with anti-CD16 or with anti-CD226 (DNAM-1), and anti-CD244 (2B4) antibodies were investigated, no differences were observed (Figure 2B).
 In addition, there was no difference in regards to the number of low responders between the controls and the patients (Figures 2A,B).

 Deficient NK cell-mediated cytotoxicity has previously been linked to ME/CFS (12, 44).
 Although cytotoxic lymphocyte granule content and exocytic capacity was not impaired in the ME/CFS patients, we nonetheless examined the ability of NK cells to kill target cells using a 51Cr release assay.
 51Cr-labeled K562 target cells are frequently employed for the diagnostics of patients with defective lymphocyte cytotoxicity (45).
 PBMC from all patients and controls in the Stockholm substudy were simultaneously thawed, rested overnight in complete medium, and evaluated for lysis of 51Cr-labeled K562 cells.
 Killing by NK cells from ME/CFS and healthy controls was similar at the examined effector to target ratios (Figure 2C).
-Following this, an analysis of the linear regression coefficients for the number of lytic units as a function of the NK cell percentage among PBMC was performed for each individual, reflecting the per-cell cytotoxic efficiency.
+Following this, an analysis of the linear regression coefficients for the specific lysis in percent as a function of the NK cell percentage among PBMC was performed for each individual, reflecting the per-cell cytotoxic efficiency.
 Comparison between the patient and healthy control group revealed no significant difference (Figure 2D).
 A few outliers with a lower cytotoxicity were identified, but these were all among the healthy controls (Figures 2C,D).
 An identical experiment with 15 and 16 of the Oslo patients and controls, respectively, was also performed.
 Consistent with results from the Stockholm substudy, no differences between the groups were seen (Figures 2E,F).
 Thus, neither the release of cytotoxic granules after multiple different stimuli nor cytotoxicity was impaired in ME/CFS patients as compared to controls.

 Evaluation of Peripheral Blood Cytotoxic Lymphocyte Pro-inflammatory Cytokine Production